George Hyde (RAF officer)

 Captain George Arthur Hyde MC (31 July 1893 – ?) was a British World War I flying ace credited with five aerial victories.

 Military service

 Having served as a cadet in the Officers' Training Corps, Hyde was commissioned as a second lieutenant on 16 November 1914.
-He served in France in the 10th Battalion, King's Royal Rifle Corps, where in May 1916 he was awarded the Military Cross.
+He served in France in the 10th (Service) Battalion, King's Royal Rifle Corps, where in May 1916 he was awarded the Military Cross.
 His citation read: